learn-co-curriculum/jsdom-mod-intro-to-the-dom-readme/README.md

 document.write("Moof") //=> Removes all content, replaces it with "Moof"
 ```

+The _methods_ and _properties_ that the DOM provides via its objects is called
+the DOM's Application Programming Interface, or API.
+It's just a vocabulary
+word that you're likely to see online.
+But it just means "the things that these
+objects know how to do."

 ## Resources

 - [CSS Tricks - What is the DOM?](https://css-tricks.com/dom/)